0xProject/0x-settler/sh/initial_description.md

 execute. `Permit2` combines all this together into a single [EIP712](https://eips.ethereum.org/EIPS/eip-712) struct that the taker signs.

-## OTC/RFQ
+## RFQ

-OTC/RFQ is 0x Settler's "native" settlement mechanism.
+RFQ is 0x Settler's "native" settlement mechanism.
 It relies on a "witness"-signed `Permit2` coupon from a market maker where that entity agrees to trade a fixed amount of tokens at a fixed price with a taker. `Permit2` is responsible for verifying the nonce, signature, amount of tokens to be traded,